MrSurya27/Lumiq_Git_Assignment/README.txt

 To Complete the tasks I will be performing an exercise who's steps are given below..

+My steps are not exactly same so I have prepared a doc file to show my steps.

 # Committing Basics Exercise

 1. Create a new folder called `Shopping`